The 2018 Ambassador of the Year:

 His background was in Guardianship and Trust Administration, as he worked as a Fiduciary for almost 12 years.
 Joey specialized in dealing with complex financial situations, administering estate plans, and utilization of resources to benefit client’s needs.
 After 12 years of managing Guardianship’s and a variety of Trusts; including Living Trusts, Testamentary Trusts, Special Needs Trusts, and both 1st and 3rd Party Pooled Special Needs Trusts, he decided his passion is working directly with individuals and creating care plans that ensure the best quality of life.
 To expand his knowledge regarding care, Joey went to school at the Clark County CNA Training School and became a Certified Nursing Assistant in the State of Washington.

 Joey is an active volunteer with the Alzheimer’s Association, a Board Member of Southwest Washington Elder Abuse Prevention Coalition and a Chamber Ambassador (“Red Coat”) for the Greater Vancouver Chamber of Commerce.
 He has a passion for what he does and actively pursues opportunities to expand not only his own known knowledge, but also assist with and encourage others toward this same goal.
 Joey loves being outdoors, especially when hanging out with friends and family in his pool and hot tub in his backyard.
 He lives in SE Portland with his partner of 16 years and his beloved pets, Toby, Miss and Lyon.

-Barb Holbrook, Ambassador Coordinator, and Joey Yourchek pose at the Holiday Heroes Luncheon in December 2018.
+Barb Holbrook, former Ambassador Coordinator, and Joey Yourchek pose at the Holiday Heroes Luncheon in December 2018.
 Photo Credits: Kate Singh Photography.